 Legal 500 Guide, 2019 Edition

-Catriona is an Associate in Aberdein Considine’s Employment Law team.
+Catriona is a Senior Associate in Aberdein Considine’s Employment Law team.

 She is primarily based in Glasgow but works across our offices in Aberdeen, Edinburgh and Stirling.
 Catriona specialises in providing employment advice to employers and employees on a range of matters such as unfair dismissal, discrimination issues and TUPE regulations.